Support for Learners - SEND Information Report (S.I.R)

 - As a school we follow a Restorative Justice approach to behaviour management.
 We have a positive approach to behaviour with a clear rewards system that is followed by all staff and pupils.
 We use Enrichment Time as a reward for good behaviour throughout the week.
 Please see our Behaviour Policy for more details (on the school website).

 - What specialist services and expertise are available at or accessed by the setting school?

 - As a school we work closely with a number of outside agencies which provide specialist services which provide us with support and advice to help meet a child’s needs.
-These include Educational Psychologists, Learning Support Service, Speech and Language Therapists, Occupational Therapists, Behaviour Support Service Teachers, School Nurse, Paediatricians, Primary Jigsaw, HYMs, and Social Workers.
+These include Educational Psychologists, Inclusion Service, Speech and Language Therapists, Occupational Therapists, School Nurse, Paediatricians, Primary Jigsaw, CAMHS, and Social Workers.
 We also work with Nick Dux, a resilience coach, who works across the school every fortnight.

 - What training are the staff supporting children and young people with SEND had or are having?

 - As a whole school we have received training in supporting children with ADHD, Autistic Spectrum Conditions & Attachment.
 We have also received training in the Restorative Justice approach to Behaviour Management.

 - We have several members of staff trained in the delivery of Speech & Language programmes.